 Sometimes referred to as "Sacred Hoops," Ojibwe dreamcatchers were traditionally used as talismans to protect sleeping people, usually children, from bad dreams and nightmares.
 This Native American tribe believes that the night air is filled with dreams, both good and bad.

-Traditionally, dream catchers made by the Native Americans were only a few inches in diameter and would be finished with a feather (or more) hanging from the webbing and wrapping the frame in leather would be another common finishing touch.
+Traditionally, dream catchers made by the Native Americans were only a few inches in diameter and would be finished with a feather (or more) hanging from the webbing, and wrapping the frame in leather would be another common finishing touch.
 Very similar to the ‘Tiny’ range I have (1” diameter).
-Now days we have the modern version readily available in the stores but the old traditions are still very evident within the designs of these.
+Nowadays we have the modern version readily available in the stores, but the old traditions are still very evident within the designs of these.

 Green – Representing Mother Earth and of healing.
 She is recognised as the one who feeds clothes and protects us from the other elements.
 She provides all that we need in order to live on this earth.

 White – Purity, angelic knowledge and wisdom on how to use that knowledge in a positive way.

 Red – The colour of passion, (and not just in the bedroom) but in all things.
 It represents anything you are passionate about.
 It’s the colour of honesty, hard work, family, integrity and of course love.